-HTM 5870 Current Issues in the Hospitality and Tourism Industry
+HTM 5870 Problems in the Hospitality Industry

-Description: Special recurring problems in the hospitality and tourism industry.
+Description: Special recurring problems in the hospitality industry.
 Broad perspective of these issues and their application to the industry.
 Critical thinking skills to solve operational dilemmas.
 Previously offered as HRAD 5870.
 Offered for variable credit, 1-3 credit hours, maximum of 9 credit hours.